 The dimensions of the fuel being burned shall not be greater than the size of the container or fire pit and shall be totally confined within the container or pit at all times.

 PLEASE READ THE BURNING BY-LAW (1196/18) TO ENSURE THAT YOU MEET ALL THE NECESSARY CRITERIA BEFORE APPLYING.

 As part of our burn permit process, an applicant must have a fire inspection of their home completed not only to verify the placement and build of the fire area against the by-law regulations but to confirm and test both smoke and carbon monoxide alarms within the home.
 Burn permits are only processed upon completion of these inspections and correction, by the homeowner, of any noted deficiencies.

 This process is in place to ensure the safe management of recreational fires within an urban environment where there is density in population and infrastructure at greater risk.

 The application package for recreational fire permits can be downloaded and printed from the “Downloads” menu at the bottom of this page.
 The completed and signed two (2) page application form along with payment of $50.00 to cover both the inspection and permit fee can be dropped in the Town’s night deposit box for processing.
 The required photograph of the fire pit application can either be included with the completed application form or emailed (indicating the property address) to email@example.com.
 We DO NOT accept applications via email, original paper copies only.

 It is important that when the opportunity is available that you renew your fire permit so as not to have to begin the application process again from the start.
 As long as you do not alter your fire pit at any time, which would require a re-inspection and automatically void your fire permit, then maintaining a fire permit is a small expense to safely enjoy recreational fires.

-If you have any questions about this information, please respond to this email or call the office at 613-687-5536.
+If you have any questions about this information, please contact the municipal office at firstname.lastname@example.org or 613-687-5536.